 Contaminant Filtration Capability

-Iron filters primarily target, well, iron.
+Oxidizing filters primarily target, well, iron.
 But iron often brings along some unwelcome pals: manganese and hydrogen sulfide.
 If you’ve spotted black stains on your bathroom fixtures, that’s manganese at work.
 And that rotten egg smell?
 Blame hydrogen sulfide.

-While oxidation is the go-to method for tackling hydrogen sulfide and manganese, not all iron filters handle both.
+While oxidation is the go-to method for tackling hydrogen sulfide and manganese, not all filters handle both.
 Birm filters, for instance, are the odd ones out.
 But if you’re dealing with iron bacteria, chlorine filters are your best bet.

 And hey, sometimes water tests can throw curveballs with unexpected contaminants.
 The key?
 Find a filter (or a combo) that tackles as many issues as possible without breaking the bank.
 It’s all about getting the most bang for your buck.